r4ns3k/r4ns3k.github.io/_posts/2023-04-05-What-the-heck-is-computer-networks?.md

 If you want to talk to a friend,you can use mobile ,mobile uses cellular network. likewise if a computer want to communicate with other computer computer network is used.

-a computern network is a collection of communicating devices<br>
+a computern network is a collection of communicating devices connected together<br>

-devices uses computer network to communicate with each other and share resources,access internet...ect<br>
+devices uses computer network to communicate with each other and share resources,access internet...etc<br>
 <!--
 lan with switch image
 lan with router